Terms and conditions apply. No interest free days apply for Retail Purchases while you have a Balance Transfer.

 One of the most popular ways to redeem your flybuys points is by converting them into flybuys dollars.
 You can convert 2,000 flybuys points into 10 flybuys dollars, which you can use to get a $10 discount off your bill next time you shop at a Coles supermarket, Liquorland, First Choice Liquor or Target.

-Alternatively, convert your flybuys points into Virgin Australia Velocity Frequent Flyer Points, or a gift card to spend at Coles, Kmart, Target and selected lifestyle partners.
+Alternatively, convert your flybuys points into Virgin Australia Velocity Frequent Flyer Points, or a gift card to spend at Coles, Kmart, Target and other selected flybuys partners.
 Or redeem them for a range of merchandise, including home and garden, fashion, technology, travel, entertainment and lifestyle products.

 $100 off a single Coles supermarket shop